feishikong/siji-calendar/README.md

 ### Date Processing
 Extend `CalendarProcessor` class to:
-- Add more calendar systems
 - Improve astronomical event accuracy
-- Add cultural holidays
 - Implement custom date calculations

 ## License
 This calendar system is provided as-is for educational and personal use.

 ## Credits
-Solar calendar based on the Persian Solar Hijri calendar system.
-Astronomical event calculations are approximate for demonstration purposes.
+Solar calendar based on the solar calendar system by [Tom Gould](https://github.com/tomgould) Astronomical event calculations are approximate for demonstration purposes.